pebble-tree/node-foundationdb/README.md

 Call setVersionstampPrefixedValue to insert a value into the database with content `concat(versionstamp, key)`.

-You can fetch the value stored through setVersionstampPrefixedValue like normal through `tn.get()`, but you will need to manually decode the versionstamp and the value.
-This may also cause the decoding to fail if you're using a value encoder.
-Instead we recommend using the helper method `getVersionstampPrefixedValue(key) -> {stamp, value}` which will split the stamp and the value, and decode the value if you're using a value encoder.
+You can fetch a value stored with setVersionstampPrefixedValue like normal using `tn.get()`, but if you do so you will need to manually decode the returned versionstamp value.
+This may also cause the decoding to fail if you're using a value encoder like JSON.
+Instead we recommend using the helper method `getVersionstampPrefixedValue(key) -> Promise<{stamp, value}>` which will automatically split the stamp and the value, and decode the value if necessary.

 Example: